Thomasb81/elkjs-svg/README.md

 </svg>
 ```

-Which when opened in a browser looks like this:
+Which when copied to a file called example.svg and opened in a browser looks like this:

 ![Elkjs SVG example image](/example.svg)